well-typed/debuggable/README.md

-# `niio`: simple IO functions that guarantee non-interleaved output
+# `niio`: functions for debugging that guarantee non-interleaved output

 This package provides analogues of various standard output functions; all of these functions are safe to use in a concurrent setting, and guarantee that the